tobiasorstad/quarkus-javabin/README.md

 }
 ```

-On the other hand, if we always want the mock-implementation to behave the same way, or if we are testing some other part of the code
+On the other hand, if we want the mock-implementation to behave the same way globally across all of our tests
-not directly tied to the mock, a Mock-class is a simple way to remove the need for an external dependency.
+a Mock-class (also called a fake) is a simple way to remove the need for an external dependency.
-Setting up a Mock-class requires few lines of code and can be a clean solution if the tests are not directly
+Setting up a Mock-class can require few lines of code and can be a clean solution if the tests are not directly
 tied to the Mock-implementation itself, like the example above.
+If we however want a more complex Mock, it could become
+a little more bothersome to write an implementation that serves the need of all of our tests.
+In these cases it could be easier
+to set up a specific Mock for a single test, which leads into the next subject.

 ## @InjectMock